silverstripe-archive/silverstripe-dynamictemplate/docs/dynamictemplate.md

 * Delete a dynamic template
 * Upload a dynamic template
 * Manage a dynamic template

+## Dynamic Template Editing

+The editor for dynamic templates has 3 tabs:

+* Properties - lets you edit the name of the template, as well as showing the URL that assets for the template are relative to.
+* Files - the meat of the interface, this lets you add, edit, link and remove files.
+* Upload - lets you upload files to a template.
+Typically used for images specific to the template, but can be used to upload javascript, CSS or SilverStripe templates.

+## Files in a Dynamic Template

+A dynamic template's behaviour is determined by the files you add to it.
+Files are automatically organised by their type, which can include:

+* SilverStripe template files (.ss) - these are put in a "templates" folder
+* CSS files (.css) - these are put in a "css" folder
+* JavaScript files (.js) - these are put in a "javascript" folder
+* Images (.png, .jpg, .jpeg, .gif) - these are put in an images folder

+When a dynamic template is applied to a page, it applies the following logic:

+* All files (if any) in the "css" folder are added to the page, using Requirements::css()
+* All files (if any) in the "javascript" folder are added to the page, using Requirements::javascript()
+* Template files are used to override the default template files for the page.
+There can be at most one "main" template and at most one "layout" template, which override the corresponding template for the page.
+Templates that are present in the dynamic template but which are not marked "main" or "Layout" are ignored when rendering.
+* Nothing is done with images; these are expected to be referenced by either the templates or the CSS in the dynamic template

+Files in a dynamic template can either exist only in the template, or can be linked from the theme.
+When they exist in the template only, you can edit them.
+If you delete the template, such files are deleted.
+You can either create files manually, or copy them from the theme and then modify them to suit.

+When files are linked, they remain physically located in the theme folder, and cannot be edited in the CMS (but can be viewed for reference)

+A common pattern for overriding pages is to link the main Page.ss file from the theme, and copy the closest layout template from the theme into the dynamic template, and edit it there.
+This still provides consistency with the outer page container, while letting you alter the layout of the page.

 # Internal Representation of Dynamic Templates